Technology-Notes/lukesampson-scoop-wiki/Custom-PHP-configuration.md

-If you want to customise the settings of your PHP Installation you should never edit the `php.ini` file inside the PHP directory.
+If you want to customize the settings of your PHP Installation you should never edit the `php.ini` file inside the PHP directory.
 This file will not survive updates.

 Always create you own custom configuration files inside the configuration scan dir.
-The directory is located at `~/scoop/apps/php/conf`.
+The directory is located at `~/scoop/persist/php/cli/conf.d`.
 You can create as many `.ini` files as you like.

 ## Examples